 join in or make your own fun.

-Carnarvon Creek runs around our park, and there is one area (our ‘beach’) where swimming is allowed.
+Carnarvon Creek wraps right around Takarakka, and there's one area (our Taka ‘beach’) where swimming is allowed.
 So, if you’re up for a dip, bring your bathers & towels.
-You can also swim at the Rock Pool on the way into Carnarvon Visitor centre, and these are the only two places where swimming is permitted within the national park.
+You can also swim at the Rock Pool on the way to Carnarvon Gorge Visitor Centre.

 During school holidays, there’s something for everyone, so after you’ve been exploring come back and let the kids join us for organised games while you relax and enjoy Bush bar.
 There’s also movie nights, quiz nights and all sorts of entertainment.